-AGP bindings - On an AGP system, a kernel graphics driver such as the NVIDIA driver will allocate a kernel memory buffer and then create an AGP memory binding to that buffer.
-Whenever these bindings are added or removed during graphics execution, two cross processor interrupts are normally sent to each of the other CPUs in the system in order to first flush their data caches and then flush their kernel TLB translations.
-This class of cross processor interrupt can have a fairly severe impact that has been measured to be 50 to 250 microseconds per interrupt.
-These bindings occur when:
+A kernel graphics driver such as the NVIDIA driver will allocate and setup various cacheinhibited graphics memory buffers for writing and reading data to and from the NVIDIA graphics processing unit (GPU).

+Whenever these buffers are added or removed during graphics execution, cross processor interrupts are sent to each of the other CPUs in the system in order to have them flush their data and translation lookaside buffer (TLB) caches for these types of buffer cache-mode transitions.
+These types of cross processor interrupts can have a fairly severe impact that has been measured to be from 50 to 250 microseconds per interrupt.
+Cache-inhibited kernel graphics buffer allocations and deallocations occur when: